 X-Plane aircraft using the Laminar G1000, however many aircraft developers have chosen to further customize the bezel and/or screen contents but have failed to provide for an easy way to pop out the screens so they can be used with RealSimGear hardware.

 To address this issue we have developed a plugin that provides a borderless pop-out (no bezel and no title bar) on RealSimGear G1000 hardware units.
-This is an updated method for Version 3 which is even easier than the previous Version 2.

 Currently this custom Plugin is available for the following aircraft (click on the link to download the Plugin for each aircraft):

 Default Laminar aircraft in X-Plane 12 (172, SR22, SF50, and Evolution) - This is the version for anyone at or beyond 12.04b1

 Default Laminar aircraft in X-Plane 12 (172, SR20, SF50, and Evolution) - This only works for X-Plane versions 12.0 to 12.03